wireapp/brand/text/glossary/index.md

 : In-app dialog used to configure certain aspects of the app experience.

 {: #sign-in-out} ~~sign in/out~~ → [log in/out](#log-in)
-: Deprecated term for logging in to (or out of) a Wire account
+: Deprecated term for logging in to (or out of) a Wire account.

 {: #sign-up} ~~sign up~~ → [create account](#create-account)
-: Deprecated term for account creation process
+: Deprecated term for the account creation process.

 {: #silence} ~~silence~~ → [mute](#mute)
-: Disable sound alerts & text notifications for a conversation (“Do not Disturb” mode).
-Opposite of unmute.
+: Disable sound alerts & text notifications for a conversation.
+_(“Do not Disturb” mode)_.
+Opposite of [unmute](#unmute).

 {: #single-image-view} single image view
-: Tap an image in a conversation to open it in a new view, where you can save or sketch on it
+: Tap an image in a conversation to open it in a new view, where you can save or sketch on it.

 {: #sketch} sketch
 : Draw or write on a picture and send it in a conversation.

 {: #start-ui} start UI
-: Deprecated internal term for people picker and search.
+: Deprecated internal jargon for people picker and search.
 Avoid if possible.

 {: #status} status
 : A manual setting in your profile to let people know if you're _available_, _busy_ or _away_.
 Status is a team-only feature and shown only to members of the same team.